• Skip to primary navigation

 6 Easy Chapati Flour Substitutes: Enrich your Bake

-Chapati flour substitutions aren’t just for experts, they’re for all of us trying to whip up something special.
-We’ve all been there: ready to make something delicious, then realizing we’re out of a key ingredient.
+Chapati flour substitutions aren't just for experts (chapati flour, often called atta, is stone-ground whole wheat used for Indian flatbreads), they're for all of us trying to whip up something special.

-No worries, we’ve got the lowdown on six easy chapati flour substitutes.
-Each one is a game-changer in its own way!
+No worries, we've got the lowdown on six easy chapati flour substitutes.
+Each one is a useful in its own way!

 We've tried them all and now you don't need to miss a beat on your baking project.
 From experimenting with whole wheat to reaching for almond flour, these swaps will save the day.